maschonber/nercana-quest/README.md

 Each step takes a short time (200ms) to complete and appears as a separate log entry, creating a more immersive questing experience.

+### Dark Mode Support

+The application features a comprehensive dark mode theme system:

+- **Theme Toggle**: Click the theme toggle button in the header to switch between light and dark modes
+- **Automatic Detection**: On first visit, the app detects your system preference (light/dark)
+- **Persistent Preference**: Your theme choice is saved to localStorage and restored on future visits
+- **Smooth Transitions**: All UI elements transition smoothly between themes with CSS animations
+- **Accessibility**: Proper contrast ratios and focus states are maintained in both themes

+The dark mode uses a carefully designed color palette that reduces eye strain while maintaining excellent readability and visual hierarchy.

 ## Getting Started

 ### Prerequisites